martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 certificate to be signed by a particular CA or small set of CAs.

-Failure to provide a certificate on a stream after receiving `CERTIFICATE_REQUIRED` blocks processing, and SHOULD be subject to standard timeouts used to guard against unresponsive peers.
+Failure to provide a certificate on a stream after receiving `CERTIFICATE_NEEDED` blocks processing, and SHOULD be subject to standard timeouts used to guard against unresponsive peers.

 In order to protect the privacy of the connection against